-Categories of programmes and schemes for hydrographic and cartographic personnel are defined with respect to the theoretical background and working knowledge of those who successfully graduate from such programmes.
-The following programmes and schemes are eligible for international recognition by the FIG/IHO/ICA IBSC:
+Categories of programmes, subjects, and schemes for hydrographic and cartographic personnel are defined with respect to the theoretical background and working knowledge of those who successfully graduate from such programmes.
+The following programmes, subjects and schemes are eligible for international recognition by the FIG/IHO/ICA IBSC:

-2.1.1 Category "A" Programmes:
+2.1.1 Category "A" Programmes and Subjects:

-A programme which provides a comprehensive and broad-based knowledge in all aspects of the theory and practice of hydrography, nautical cartography and allied disciplines for individuals who will practice analytical reasoning, decision making and development of solutions to non-routine problems.
+A programme that provides a comprehensive and broad-based knowledge in all aspects of the theory and practice of hydrography, nautical cartography and allied disciplines for individuals who will practice analytical reasoning, decision making and development of solutions to non-routine problems.
+A subject course is a discrete formal training proposal at the same level, limited to coverage of only one of the foundational science or hydrographic science subjects as described in S-5A, Subject recognition is not available for S-8A.

-2.1.2 Category "B" Programmes:
+2.1.2 Category "B" Programmes and Subjects:

-A programme which provides a practical comprehension of hydrographic surveying and nautical cartography for individuals with the skill to carry out the various hydrographic surveying and cartography tasks.
+A programme that provides a practical comprehension of hydrographic surveying and nautical cartography for individuals with the skill to carry out the various hydrographic surveying and cartography tasks.
+A subject course is a discrete formal training proposal at the same level, limited to coverage of only one of the Essential subjects as described in S-5B, Subject recognition is not available for S-8B.